Tidal Love Numbers from EFT of Black Hole Perturbations with Timelike Scalar Profile: Summary and Discussion

 In this paper, we have investigated the tidal deformability of black holes (BHs) within the effective field theory (EFT) with a timelike scalar profile~\cite{Mukohyama:2022enj,Mukohyama:2022skk}.
 The tidal deformability of an object under static perturbations is often quantified by tidal Love numbers (TLNs), which affect the waveform of gravitational waves during the inspiral phase of a compact binary merger.
 In general relativity (GR), a Kerr BH (i.e., the unique stationary and rotating vacuum BH solution in GR) is known to have vanishing TLNs~\cite{Damour:2009vw,Binnington:2009bb,Kol:2011vg,Hui:2020xxx,LeTiec:2020bos,LeTiec:2020spy,Chia:2020yla,Charalambous:2021mea}.
 However, in gravitational theories beyond GR, the TLNs can be non-vanishing in general, which offers an interesting possibility for testing gravity with gravitational wave observations.
 It should be noted that our EFT encompasses any scalar-tensor theories in principle, and hence it serves as an ideal framework to study the universal feature of TLNs in scalar-tensor theories.

-We have focused on the TLNs associated with odd-parity perturbations about a static and spherically symmetric BH in the EFT, for which the master equation (i.e., the generalized Regge-Wheeler equation) was derived in \cite{Mukohyama:2022skk}.
+We have focused on the TLNs associated with odd-parity perturbations about a static and spherically symmetric BH with a timelike scalar profile in the EFT, for which the master equation (i.e., the generalized Regge-Wheeler equation) was derived in \cite{Mukohyama:2022skk}.
 We have first discussed the case of stealth Schwarzschild solution, where the generalized Regge-Wheeler equation for this background is equivalent to that in GR upon an appropriate rescaling, and hence the TLNs are vanishing as in the GR case.
 For this reason, in Section~\ref{ssec:TLN_extraction}, we have focused mostly on the TLNs for non-stealth BHs.
 Even in such a case, the generalized Regge-Wheeler equation for static (or zero-frequency) perturbations can be rewritten in the form where all the deviations from GR is absorbed into a modification of the effective potential [see Eq.~\eqref{eq:GRW-f-static}].
 Our strategy is to solve this differential equation perturbatively with respect to $\eta$ (a parameter that characterizes the deviation from the Schwarzschild background) and then compute the TLNs from the perturbative solutions.
-In doing so, as detailed in Section~\ref{ssec:TLN_extraction}, we have performed an analytic continuation of the multipole index~$\ell$ to generic complex values to uniquely determine the TLNs for integer values of $\ell$.
+In doing so, as detailed in Section~\ref{ssec:TLN_extraction}, we have performed an analytic continuation of the multipole index~$\ell$ to generic complex values to uniquely determine the TLNs for integer values of $\ell$, and thus circumvented the mixing between the growing/decaying at spatial infinity.
 As a demonstration of our general methodology, in Section~\ref{ssec:Hayward}, we have considered the Hayward solution as an example of non-stealth BHs.
 We have explicitly computed the TLNs perturbatively in $\eta$ and clarified that the TLNs are non-vanishing in general.
 Also, we have found that a logarithmic running of TLN would show up for $\ell\ge 4$.
 It would be intriguing to study how the effect of non-vanishing TLNs (or the logarithmic running) shows up in the gravitational waveform, which we leave for future work.